thanacpr-git/eks-upgrade/upgrade-data-plane.md

 kubectl get no
 ```

-shows that the nodes of the new version (v1.25) are "Ready", but the nodes of the old version (v1.24) they cannot be terminated, for example,
+shows that the nodes of the new version (v1.25) are "Ready", but the nodes of the old version (v1.24) cannot be terminated, for example,
 ```sh
 NAME                              STATUS                     ROLES    AGE    VERSION ip-192-168-100-22.ec2.internal    Ready,SchedulingDisabled   <none>   105m   v1.24.16-eks-8ccc7ba